Iinguistics/rolodex/frontend/README.md

-# Tool for twitch streamers..more to come
+# Tool for twitch streamers to help them grow their channel's...